This was a 783 and tender, in the box and never run. Sitting for 20+

 After fitting, assembly, cleaning and touch up paint.
 Notice how the sleeve fits to the top.

 I put 2 of these newer eccentrics in.
-The original eccentric pins were pressed into the eccentric.
-The new ones I purchased were loose, a slip fit, but they had the hollow ends.
+The original eccentric rivet pins that held the linkage were pressed into the eccentric.
+The new ones, 700E-53, I purchased were loose, a slip fit, but they had the hollow ends that expand to capture the rivet.
+This is what my 783 parts list called out.

 I used my auto center punch tool to set the ends of the rivets.
 A few hits and the eccentric rivet was set.
 You need something hard backing up the head of the rivet or it wont set well.
 If you don't want the eccentric pin to spin at all a dab of epoxy glue on the back where you upset the rivet should do it.